amitniitmca/js-cert-practice/README.md

 			(ii) Writable - true if the value of the property may be changed (iii) Configurable - true if the property descriptors of the property can be changed.
 			(iv) Enumerable - true if the property appears during the enumeration of the object’s properties.
+	- Variable Scope
+		(a) scope defines which variables can be accessed.
+		(b) There are three types of scope, namely, global scope, function scope and block scope.
+		(c) Child scope can access variables from parent scope.
+		(d) Global scope accessible everywhere
+		(e) Function scope - variables declared in function, they are accessible to inner functions (i) Let, Var and Const all have function scope
+		(f) Block scope - variable declated in any block, they are accessible to inner blocks (i) only let and const can be block scoped
+			(ii) var variables are not block scoped they can be accessed outside block
+	- Hoisting
+		(a) It moves functions and variables to the top of their scope before code execution.
+		(b) It only moves the declaration statements to the top of the scope and not the initialization.
+		(c) It is applicable to variables declared with var and function declaration and not other variables and function expression.
+	- Closure
+		(a) It enables access to an outer function’s scope from within an inner function.
+		(b They are generated in JavaScript every time a function is created.
+	- Execution Flow
+		(a) refers to the order of execution of synchronous and asynchronous code (b) It is accomplished with call stack, message queue and event loop (c) Callstack: It is a mechanism that keeps track of the function being called and run.
+		(d) Message Queue: It is a list of messages that needs to be processed.
+Each message has an associated function that gets called.
+		(e) Event Loop: It monitors the call stack and message queue. when call stack is empty it takes first message from message queue and pushes it to stack.
+		(f) Synchronous tasks is met, and added to call stack and event loop executes it by turn (g) Asynchronous Task
+			(i) As turn came to call stack , callback added to web api with await time (ii) Web api send callback to message queue after waiting time (iii) It will wait in message queue till call stack is empty and then push the callback to call stack (iv) Event loop then executes the callback
+	- Execution Context: It is an environment in which the code is evaluated and executed.
+		(a) Global Execution Context
+			(i) Global object is created
+			(ii) "this" object is created
+			(iii) Memory space for variables and functions is created (iv) Variables are assigned "undefined", and function declarations are placed in memory (b) Function Execution Context
+			(i) "arguments" object is created
+			(ii) "this" object is created
+			(iii) Memory space for variables and functions is created (iv) Variables are assigned "undefined", and function declarations are placed in memory (v) Argument variables are created and assigned with values (c) Control flow statements allow changing the flow of code execution.
+		(d) Statements such as if-else, switch, break and continue may change flow execution based on the requirement.